UCSB-Library-Research-Data-Services/.github/profile/README.md

 We offer the following services:
 - Data management planning during the preparation of your future project, including helping with proposal data management plans.
-- Data-to-day data management best practices
+- Day-to-day data management best practices
 - Data preservation for publication and beyond
 - Advise on how to make your lab more reproducible and collaborative